LubinKerhuel/hugo/content/project/autopilot-plane/index.md

 Reduce chattering on ailerons when sliding mode control is enabled.

-Test in flight Mavlink protocol parameters tuning.
+Test in flight MAVLink protocol parameters tuning.

-Add automatic guidance of the plane, using Mavlink Way point sets.
+Add automatic guidance of the plane, using MAVLink Way point sets.

 ### Site content ###